The Lucey and Lucy Family History Web Site

 The church of St. Helen & St. Giles at Rainham, was founded by Richard de Lucy c1160.
 The fabric of this Norman church remains almost complete and was later granted to Lesnes Abbey by Henry II on Richard's request.
 The 4th century church of Lucé was also dedicated to St. Giles and remains so to this day.

 Richard de Lucy confirmed in 1166 that his ancestors performed service of castleguard at Dover.
 Chilham Tower at Dover Castle was built by Fulbert de Lucy around 1085.
 Fulbert was obliged to provide fifteen men to guard the castle for twenty weeks a year.
 The estate of Chilham was held by Fulbert circa 1140 and later by Hugh de Dover until 1172.
 John de Dover married Roesia de Lucy, grand-daughter of Richard de Lucy before 1194.

-In 1172 Richard de Lucy is noted as militarily responsible, with several other local knights including Achard de Ambrieres and William de Tracy, for the Balliwick of Passeis (near Domfront) of which Lucé forms a part and as Lord of Gouviz and Baron Cretot.
+In 1172 Richard de Lucy is noted as militarily responsible, with several other local knights including Achard de Ambrieres and William de Tracy, for the Balliwick of Passeis (near Domfront), of which Lucé forms a part, and also as Lord of Gouviz and Baron Cretot.
 Gouviz (now named Gouvix) is located just north of Falaise, on the bank of the River Laise.
 William de Gouviz was present at the Battle of Hastings in 1066.
 In 1172 Richard held 19 knight's fees in Normandy.
 The property he owned of the 'old enfeoffment' identified in the Black Book of the Exchequer was not held of the Honour of Boulogne.

 The churches of Newington and Marden were granted to Lesnes Abbey by Richard de Lucy in 1178.
 The Newington church of St. Mary the Virgin was built by Richard de Lucy between 1163 and 1177.
 The manor, later named Newington Lucies, was located to the east of Lesnes on Watling Street, the Roman road between Canterbury and London.
 The old timbered manor house of Lucies was still in existence in 1798.
 The greater part was demolished in 1857 but the remaining building in the High Street, once the George Inn, can still be seen today.